mvolkmann/blog/src/rust.md

 but are optimized by the compiler so there is little to no impact on performance or the amount of machine code that is generated.
-One example is the use of generic functions that are compiled to separate versions for each concrete type used with them which eliminates the need for runtime dynamic dispatch (referred to as "monomorphism").
+One example is the use of generic functions that are compiled to separate versions for each concrete type with which they are used.
+This eliminates the need for runtime dynamic dispatch and is referred to as "monomorphism".

 **Control over number sizes:**

-One way to achieve performance in computationally intensive tasks is to store collections of numbers in contiguous memory for fast access and control the number of bytes used by each number.
+One way to achieve performance in computationally intensive tasks is to store collections of numbers in contiguous memory for fast access and specify the number of bytes used by each number.
 Rust supports a wide variety of number types for integer and floating point values of specific sizes.

 **WebAssembly:**

 WebAssembly (abbreviated WASM) is a binary instruction format for a stack-based virtual machine that is supported by modern web browsers (currently Chrome, Edge, Firefox, and Safari).
 WASM code typically executes much faster than equivalent code written in JavaScript.